Skip to main content

 About Teide

-Teide National Park, located on the island of Tenerife in Spain's Canary Islands, protects the volcanic massif of Mount Teide, at 3,718 meters the highest peak in Spain, in the Atlantic Ocean, and in all Spanish territory.
-A UNESCO World Heritage Site since 2007, the park covers approximately 18,990 hectares of the central Tenerife caldera (Las Cañadas del Teide), a 16-km wide ancient collapsed volcanic crater.
-Established in 1954, Teide is Spain's most visited national park and one of the most visited protected areas in the world, with over 4 million visitors annually.
-The park's extraordinary volcanic landscape, endemic flora, and astronomical observation quality (among the best in the world) make it exceptional.
+Teide National Park, located on the island of Tenerife in Spain's Canary Islands, protects the volcanic massif of Mount Teide, at 3,718 meters the highest peak in Spain and in all Spanish territory.
+[1] A UNESCO World Heritage Site since 28 June 2007, the park covers approximately 18,990 hectares of the central Tenerife caldera (Las Cañadas del Teide), a volcanic depression approximately 16 km across at its widest point.
+[2] Established on 22 January 1954, Teide is Spain's most visited national park and the most visited national park in Europe, receiving over 4 million visitors annually.
+The park's extraordinary volcanic landscape, endemic flora, and exceptional astronomical observation quality make it outstanding among protected areas worldwide.

 Wildlife Ecosystems